slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ---
 ### On achieving mastery

+*'An expert is a person who has made all the mistakes which can be made in a very narrow field' -- Niels Bohr*

 After learning the rules, break them.
 Only then you can achieve mastery.

-> *'An expert is a person who has made all the mistakes which can be made in a very narrow field' -- Niels Bohr*

 > *'The master has failed more times than the beginner has ever tried.' -- Stephen McCraine*